WuJune/WuJune/README.md

 * Currently working on BJTU MePro.

-* Currently learning some Golang, Cpp, Python, Vue.
+* Learning some Golang, Cpp, Python, Vue.

 <!-- * looking to collaborate on distributed storage or database. -->
 <!-- * Intersted at and intended to learn distributed storage/database. -->